parzh/cheek/README.md

 - ### check.bundle(inputs: any[], methodNames: string[]): boolean[][]
   Returns a two-dimensional array of input-method verifications.
-  The returned array contains the same number of arrays as `inputs` does
+  The returned array contains the same number of arrays as `inputs` does.
   @param `inputs` An array of test values
   @param `methodNames` An array of 'check' object methods names